erikdubois/LinuxMint18i3/README.md

 # Installation Procedure of I3

 Let us install I3 first.
-Go in the folder Installation.
+Go inside the folder <b>Installation</b>.
 You will find folders that are to be run in sequence.
 The folders are named according to our titles.

 # Step 1